yast/yast-core/agent-system/doc/systemagent.md

 ### `.mount`

 Mounts a (block) device at a mountpoint.
-_Arguments_ are array with device, mountpoint strings and optional trird element for logfile and optional options to pass to mount.
+_Arguments_ are array with device, mountpoint strings and optional third element for logfile and optional options to pass to mount.
-+note+: Deprecated use bash agent directly to run mount
+*note*: Deprecated use bash agent directly to run mount

 The return value is true or false, depending of the success